 The NCC is embarking on a process to create a renewed vision for a dynamic Capital destination and a complete community where people can live, work and play.
-A renewed Master Concept Plan for LeBreton Flats will be informed by early input from the public and key stakeholders.
+The draft Master Concept Plan for LeBreton Flats is based on early input from the public and key stakeholders.

-Public input will help inform a new Master Concept Plan outlining a cohesive vision for the 24-hectare site.
-The site is anchored by two new light rail transit (LRT stations) at Pimisi and Bayview, a revitalized aqueduct water feature, and Nepean Bay with access to the Ottawa River.
+Public input has informed the creation of a new LeBreton Flats draft Master Concept Plan, which outlines a cohesive vision for the 24-hectare site.
+The site is anchored by two new light rail transit (LRT stations) at Pimisi and Bayview, a revitalized aqueduct water feature, and Nepean Inlet with access to the Ottawa River.

 The NCC revised the guiding principles based on public input received in June 2019.
 Here are the updated guiding principles on which the project objectives will be based.

 Reflect the national significance of LeBreton Flats by creating an ambitious new Capital destination that celebrates Canada.